kivikakk/daintree/README.md

 - Parses the DTB and attempts to locate the serial UART port.
 - Exits UEFI boot services.
 - If necessary, disables a whole lot of traps and goes to EL1.
-- Jumps to the kernel, passing the memory map, UART port, and framebuffer prepared by UEFI.
+- Jumps to the kernel, passing the memory map, UART write port, and framebuffer prepared by UEFI.

 |              qemu              |              rockpro64              |